 In Years 7, 8 and 9 forms compete against each other in all the different major sports in schools.
-Forms organise and manage their own teams, kit, captains, tactics and substitutions.
-This gives many students who are not involved in inter-school matches an opportunity to compete.
+Forms are given the autonomy to organise and manage their own teams, kit, captains, tactics and substitutions.
+Therefore, this encourages students who are not involved within interschool matches an opportunity to build strong social relationships, integrity and character, whilst competing amongst their peers.